magicmatatjahu/console/README.md

 ## Troubleshooting

-### CI fails on PR by issues related to staging dependencies
+### CI fails on PRs related to staging dependencies

+TIP: To solve most of the problems with the Console development, clear the browser cache or do a hard refresh of the website.

-Please remove `node_modules` folder and `package-lock.json` file in all libraries in (`components`)[./components] folder and also in root and rerun command `npm run bootstrap` in root context and push whole changes.
+Remove the `node_modules` folder and the `package-lock.json` file in all libraries in the (`components`)[./components] folder and on the root.
+Then rerun the `npm run bootstrap` command in the root context and push all the changes.

 ### Can't access `console.kyma.local` and `console-dev.kyma.local:4200` after hibernating the Minikube cluster

-Please follow [this](https://kyma-project.io/docs/master/root/kyma/#troubleshooting-basic-troubleshooting-can-t-log-in-to-the-console-after-hibernating-the-minikube-cluster) document to resolve problem.
+Follow the guidelines from [this](https://kyma-project.io/docs/master/root/kyma/#troubleshooting-basic-troubleshooting-can-t-log-in-to-the-console-after-hibernating-the-minikube-cluster) document to solve the problem.

-### Other issues

-To solve most of the problems with the Console development, clear the browser cache or do a hard refresh of the website.